-If it was always hard to get published, it’s getting harder still in the brave new world of bloggers, self-publishers, e-books and dwindling sales.
+It was always hard to get published, and it’s getting harder still in the brave new world of bloggers, self-publishers, e-books and dwindling sales.
 This session provides an expert to help pilot you through those perilous waters.

-A former president and publisher of Penguin Books, Cynthia Good, Director, Creative Book Publishing Program, Humber has been in the publishing industry for over twenty-five years.
-Under her leadership the roster included such writers as John Ralston Saul, Michael Ignatieff, Michael Adams, Alice Munro, Mordecai Richler, Timothy Findley, Stuart McLean, Peter Robinson, Guy Gavriel Kay and many others.
-After twenty years with Penguin, Ms. Good went on to create The Creative Book Publishing Program at Humber College.
-She lives in Toronto, Ontario.
+A former president and publisher of Penguin Books, Cynthia Good has worked with Alice Munro, Timothy Findley, Stuart McLean, Peter Robinson, Guy Gavriel Kay and many others.
+After twenty years at Penguin, Good created The Creative Book Publishing Program at Humber College.